danfinn5/danfinn5.github.io/content/en/docs/api_docs/reference.md

 title: Euro Classics API Reference
 type: "swagger"
 weight: 4
-description: "Reference for the Euro Classics API"
+description: "Reference for the Euro Classics API."
 ---

 Below is a complete reference for all API endpoints, available directly via the Swagger UI: